-On September 4, 2019, Utilities amended the Revolving Loan Agreement ("Credit Line") with U.S. Bank National Association dated as of September 8, 2016.
-On June 1, 2020, Utilities executed a second amendment increasing the available Credit Line from \$60.0 million to \$75.0 million and as of December 31, 2020, Utilities may receive advances up to \$75.0 million under the Credit Line to fund Utilities' operating needs and normal expenditures including, without limitation, regularly scheduled capital expenses.
+On September 9, 2022, Utilities amended the Revolving Loan Agreement ("Credit Line") with U.S. Bank National Association dated as of September 8, 2016.
+The available Credit Line will remain \$75.0 million to fund Utilities' operating needs and normal expenditures including, without limitation, regularly scheduled capital expenses.
 Utilities' repayment obligations under the Credit Line is limited to the net pledged revenues on a subordinate basis to the parity bonds and certain related obligations.
-The 2020 Credit Line expires on September 9, 2022.
+The Credit Line expires on September 8, 2025.
 Utilities has entered into agreements similar to this Credit Line over the past several years and to date, Utilities has not drawn on any such agreement.